 At this writing, we are about three months into the COVID-19 outbreak.
 The WHO officially declared it a pandemic on March 11, 2020.
 Countries experiencing the greatest number of cases include China, Iran, Italy, and the Republic of Korea.
-Although the United States ranks eighth, currently, with under 2,000 confirmed cases, insufficient testing does not provide a clear and complete picture.
-Therefore, we need to take immediate and serious actions to: first, protect ourselves, family, loved ones, and others in our communities; and second, act to contain the spread by preparing our homes, workplaces, and businesses.
+Although the United States ranked eighth at the time of writing in March 2020, with under 2,000 confirmed cases, insufficient testing did not provide a clear and complete picture.
+As of Aug.
+20, 2021, cases in the US now total over 37 million and more than 625,000 people have lost their lives to the disease.
+Therefore, it is still crucial to take actions to: first, protect ourselves, family, loved ones, and others in our communities; and second, act to contain the spread by preparing our homes, workplaces, and businesses.

 - To learn more about the numerous pandemics that have occurred throughout history, up to the most recent pandemic, SARS-CoV-2 (COVID-19), access our complimentary infographic: Pandemics Throughout History

 1 – Novel Coronavirus (COVID-19) Situation Dashboard, Centers for Disease Control and Prevention. https://experience.arcgis.com/experience/685d0ace521648f8a5beeeee1b9125cd

 2- SARS (severe acute respiratory syndrome.
 NHS Choices.
 United Kingdom: National Health Service.
 October 3, 2014.